On Fast Charged Particles Scattering on a Flat Beam of Charged Ultrarelativistic Particles in Approximation of Continuous Potential: The Differential Cross Section for a Particle Scattering on a Flat Beam

 {Let us obtain the necessary functions for the scattering cross section calculation, namely $\bar{\chi}_0^{(1)}$ and its derivatives.
 Averaging ${\chi}_0^{(1)}$ using the particle distribution function in the target \eqref{eq4} gives

-where $ \:_2F_2$ is generalized hypergeometric function, $Erfi$ is imaginary error function, $const$ is determined by the cutoff which we need to make, since the long-range potential of the beam leads to the divergence of the $\bar{\chi}_0^{(1)}$-function .
+where $\alpha$ is the fine structure constant, $\:_2F_2(a_1,a_2;b_1,b_2;x)$ is generalized hypergeometric function, $Erfi(x)$ is imaginary error function, $const$ is determined by the cutoff which we need to make, since the long-range potential of the beam leads to the divergence of the $\bar{\chi}_0^{(1)}$-function .

 } {The first derivatives for $x$ and $y$ are determined respectively